alexandreklotz/QuickDesk/DEV_CHANGELOG.md

 ## 06/01/2022
 * A few modifications in the TicketController have been done.
 The user which owns the ticket is now verified by the repository findById method before assigning it to the ticket.
 If it doesn't exist, it will return an error.
 The method type has been modified from "void" to "ResponseEntity".
 * The same modification has been done in other controllers aswell.
 The "void" method type for Post requests have been modified to ResponseEntity to keep the user/admin updated if everything worked properly or not.
-* New String value has been created in the "Utilisateur" entity => utilMailaddr.
+* New String value has been created in the "Utilisateur" entity => utilMailAddr.
 This String will be used to store the user's mail address to send him notifications.
 * Creation of a new class : "Admn" (Model, Controller & Repository).
 This class has been created because assigning a technician/admin to a ticket was impossible before unless we would change the ticket owner.
 Now, the ticket can be owned by the user and it can be assigned to a tech/admin __at the same time__.
 * Creation of a new LocalDateTime variable in the "Ticket" model => ticketLastModified.
 Everytime a ticket will be modified, the lastModified variable will be updated to the time at which the update has been made.
 * The Post method in TicketController was generating an HTTP error following the implementation of the Admn object.
 It has been corrected.